-comma is an MVNO, meaning we sell mobile service to all of you in the United States.
+comma prime is an MVNO, meaning we sell mobile service to all of you in the United States.
 Although you are buying service through comma, it should have coverage everywhere a certain major cell network does.
-It’s unlimited, meaning you can’t run out, though it is capped to 512 kbps of bandwidth.
+It’s unlimited, meaning you can’t run out.
+It is capped to 512 kbps of bandwidth.

-With EON device version 0.6.1 or newer, enter your GitHub username on your EON under Developer Settings.
-Your GitHub authorized public keys will become your authorized SSH keys for ssh.comma.ai.
+When you enter your GitHub username on your device under Developer Settings, your GitHub authorized public keys will become your authorized SSH keys for ssh.comma.ai.
 See ssh.comma.ai for further instructions.

 comma does not have and does not want remote access to your device (unlike certain electric car companies), because your device is yours.
 You alone control your private key for remote access.
 Our security model is the same as SSH, so a compromise would likely mean someone has gained access to your private key (or an OpenSSH 0-day just compromised 80% of the internet!). comma does not have your private key and a comma employee will never ask you for your private key.